Everyone struggles with indecision.

 This has kept me playing much smaller than I should and frankly, dissatisfied with my professional life.

-So for 2023, I've made the decision to not take any more clients for our agency or for our podcast production company.
+So for 2023, I’ve made the decision to not take any more clients for our podcast production company.

-Since our team and processes are in place and working well, I can keep both businesses open at their current size without having to spend more than a few hours per week.
-And making the decision to no longer try to grow either one, has already freed up a lot of mental bandwidth to focus on growing my consultancy.
+Since our team and processes are in place and working well, I can keep it running at its current size without having to spend more than a few hours per week.
+And making the decision to no longer try to scale it has already freed up a lot of mental bandwidth to focus on growing elsewhere.

 This decision has also massively simplified my content strategy for the next year by narrowing the list of topics I'll be exploring.

-So if you'd like to follow along on this journey, make sure to follow me on Twitter where I will post my daily essays, a weekly thread, and some other tweets around medical marketing for independent doctors.
+So if you’d like to follow along on this journey, make sure to follow me on Twitter where I will tweet around medical marketing for independent doctors.